pforret/blog.splashing/_topic/tourism/menorca.md

 ---
 # Destination: Menorca

 Menorca or Minorca  is one of the Balearic Islands located in the Mediterranean Sea belonging to  Spain.
-Its name derives from its size, contrasting it with nearby Majorca.
+Its name derives from its size, contrasting it with nearby Mallorca.
 Its capital is Mahón, situated on the island's eastern end, although Menorca is not a province and  forms a political union with the other islands in the archipelago.
-Ciutadella and Mahon are the main ports and largest towns.
-The port of Mahon is the second biggest natural port in the world.
+Ciutadella and Mahón are the main ports and largest towns.
+The port of Mahón is the second biggest natural port in the world.

 ## Unsplash photos